 min || Xw — Y ||² + z|| w ||²

-Lasso Regression is similar to the regularization technique Ridge Regression.
+It is similar to the regularization technique Ridge method.
 It performs both the variable selection and the regularization which enhance the prediction accuracy.

-In Lasso Regression also we add small bias factor to reduce variance.
+In Lasso method also we add small bias factor to reduce variance.
 But here we add an absolute bias and not squared bias.

 min || Xw — Y ||² + z|| w ||